KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 In general, the implementation does:

-* For each command buffer, allocate a block of device memory to hold a single debug output record written by the instrumented shader code.
+* For each draw call, allocate a block of device memory to hold a single debug output record written by the instrumented shader code.
     There is a device memory manager to handle this efficiently.

     There is probably little advantage in providing a larger buffer in order to obtain more debug records.
     It is likely, especially for fragment shaders, that multiple errors occurring near each other have the same root cause.

-    A block is allocated on a per-command buffer basis to make it possible to associate a shader debug error record with an individual command buffer.
+    A block is allocated on a per draw basis to make it possible to associate a shader debug error record with a draw within a command buffer.
-    This is done partly to give the user more information in the error report, namely the command buffer handle/name.
+    This is done partly to give the user more information in the error report, namely the command buffer handle/name and the draw within that command buffer.
     An alternative design allocates this block on a per-device or per-queue basis and should work.
     However, it is not possible to identify the command buffer that causes the error if multiple command buffers are submitted at once.
-* For each command buffer, allocate a descriptor set and update it to point to the block of device memory just allocated.
+* For each draw call, allocate a descriptor set and update it to point to the block of device memory just allocated.
     There is a descriptor set manager to handle this efficiently.
+    Also make an additional call down the chain to create a bind descriptor set command to bind our descriptor set at the desired index.
+    This has the effect of binding the device memory block belonging to this draw so that the GPU instrumentation writes into this buffer for when the draw is executed.
+    The end result is that each draw call has its own device memory block containing GPU instrumentation error records, if any occurred while executing that draw.
 * Determine the descriptor set binding index that is eventually used to bind the descriptor set just allocated and updated.
     Usually, it is `VkPhysicalDeviceLimits::maxBoundDescriptorSets` minus one.
     For devices that have a very high or no limit on this bound, pick an index that isn't too high, but above most other device